Kopi Chat Deep Dive: Is Digital Health a Cultural or Technological Transformation of Healthcare?

 Our curated panel of speakers include

-- Janice Chia, Managing Director of Aging Asia
+- Janice Chia, Founder & Managing Director of Ageing Asia

 Singaporean entrepreneur Janice Chia founded Ageing Asia with the mission to drive innovation in the way future generations age, by engaging the business community to create better products and services that will enable healthy aging, independent aging, and dignified aging.